Multi-Stage Query Processing at Google

 b) Term Stemming

-c) Expansion of queries to use things like synonyms and related terms that commonly co-occur with them.
+c) Expanding queries to use synonyms and related terms that often co-occur with them.

-d) Relevancy scores are created between query and each document computed one or more scoring algorithms, such as:
+d) Relevancy scores between a query and each document using one or more scoring algorithms, such as:

 Term attributes, such as whether terms are in titles, headings, metadata, and have certain font characteristics, are reviewed.